emumba-msft-data-pipelines/synapse-data-exporter/SynapseDataExporter/README.md

 #### 1. Introduction:
 Synapse Data Exporter (SDE) is a tool that allows the customer to export data from Synapse Analytics to Azure Blob Storage.
-The solution helps customers in reducing the cost of data storage and also helps them run analysis on the data after it is exported to blob storage since blob storage is supported as a source in almost all Azure data analysis services.By exporting data to Blob storage the data analysts are able to query the data directly from multiple Azure services such as DataBricks, Streaming Analytics, Event Hub, and Power BI.
+The solution helps customers in reducing the cost of data storage and also helps them run analysis on the data after it is exported to blob storage since blob storage is supported as a source in almost all Azure data analysis services.
+By exporting data to Blob storage the data analysts are able to query the data directly from multiple Azure services such as DataBricks, Streaming Analytics, Event Hub, and Power BI.

 It’s helpful in the downstream model where there is a system built within an organization, where people seek this aggregated data and use it for different purposes.